 Shaw Cable visits the Nature Centre

-The Cowichan Estuary Nature Centre is a charitable, not-for-profit educational and interpretive Centre managed by a volunteer board of directors and a staff coordinator.
+The Cowichan Estuary Nature Centre is a charitable, not-for-profit educational and interpretive Centre managed by a volunteer board of directors and a part-time staff coordinator.
 The Centre was developed in 2011 and opened in 2012 under the wings of the Cowichan Land Trust on Cowichan Valley Regional District parkland.
 We fledged as our own charitable society in 2019.
-The Centre collaborates with the Land Trust, the CVRD’s Area D Parks Commission and the Cowichan Valley Naturalists,and is supported by a wide range of Nature Centre volunteers, including educators and interpreters who engage with and keep the Centre’s doors open to the public.
-Educational programs for school classes, children, youth and adults are led by professional nature interpreters assisted by volunteers.
+The Centre collaborates with the Land Trust, the CVRD’s Area D Parks Commission and the Cowichan Valley Naturalists,and is supported by a wide range of Nature Centre volunteers, including educators and interpreters who engage with visitors of all ages and keep the Centre’s doors open to the public.
+Educational programs for school classes, children, youth and adults are led by professional nature educators assisted by volunteers.
 The Cowichan Estuary Nature Centre is a member of the Nature Cowichan network.